python-sge/sge/doc/common/hello_world.rst

 new image in a fraction of a second, providing an illusion of movement.

-To display "Hello, world!" onto the screen, we use :meth:`sge.Room.project_text`, which instantly displays any text we want inside the room.
-The first argument of this method is the font to use;
+To display "Hello, world!" onto the screen, we use :meth:`sge.Game.project_text`, which instantly displays any text we want onto the screen.  :data:`sge.game` is a variable that always points to the :class:`sge.Game` object currently in use.

-we don't have a font yet, but we are going to define one later and give it the unique idetifier, ``"my_font"``.
+The first argument of this method is the font to use; we don't have a font yet, but we are going to define one later and give it the unique idetifier, ``"my_font"``.
 Next is the text to display, which for us is ``"Hello, world!"``.

-The next arguments are the horizontal and vertical location of the text in the room; we set these to half of the game's width and height, respectively, to place the text in the center of the screen.
+The next arguments are the horizontal and vertical location of the text on the screen; we set these to half of the game's width and height, respectively, to place the text in the center.
-:data:`sge.game` is a variable that always points to the :class:`sge.Game` object currently in use.

-Following the position arguments is the Z-axis value of the projection, which tells the SGE what to do if two objects overlap.
-We don't have anything else that the projection could overlap with, so it doesn't matter what we set this to.
-I chose ``0``, but you can choose any number.

 Now that all required arguments are defined, we are going to define the color of the text as a keyword argument, setting it explicitly to black.